 Throw in a quarter or half a lemon (with peel) into your juicer when doing this, also to help minimize oxidation.
 Besides, lemon is a good detoxifying agent, and helps melt away the fats.

 If you do this regularly, invest in a Thermos flask.
 Juices need to be kept away from light and oxygen to preserve as much of the nutrients as possible.

-Where you have constant access to a refrigerator (as in at home), an airtight container can work too.
-I like to use mason jars, although transparent, when kept in the fridge, the light is kept out, preventing destruction of nutrients.
+Where you have constant access to a refrigerator, mason jars are great for storing your juices where it is kept cool and away from light, preventing destruction of nutrients.
 Fill the container to the brim so that there is very little oxygen to oxidize the juice.
 (The “dark side” of oxygen is what causes oxidation).

 Freezing Your Juice For Later

 I always encourage people to drink their juices as fresh as possible.
 Freeze your juice only if you’re certain that they have not oxidized by the time you prepare them for the freezer.
 Using a masticating juicer will help delay juice oxidation.
 If using a centrifugal juicer, add some lemon juice for same reason (see tip above).

 Whatever container you use for freezing, allow enough space for expansion once frozen.
 (Frozen liquid expands and take up more space than its liquid form).